ufal/npfl117/1718-summer/README.md

 ## Tab: Possible Papers

-You can choose **any paper** you find interesting, but if you would like some inspiration, a list of interesting papers will *appear here soon*.
+You can choose **any paper** you find interesting, but if you would like some inspiration, you can look at the following list.

 #### Current Deep Learning Papers
 - https://deeplearn.org